Geoffrey Chaucer: Canterbury Tale from the Prioress

 14th century, Middle English.
-Numerous printed copies.
+Handful of 15th century manuscripts, numerous printed copies.

 'The abbot stuck a finger inside the little boy’s mouth and removed the seed, and the boy stopped singing and died.
 That's the climax of the tale, and no one ever seems to want to explain it.’

 'You know the really weird thing?' asked Quintin.

 'About Chaucer’s Canterbury Tale from the Prioress?' asked Miranda.

 'Yes.
 The really weird thing is that no one asks the most intriguing question of all.
 They get caught up in the antisemitism and all that sort of Medieval horribleness and go on to say nothing about the real climax of the tale.'

 'The grain of seed in the little boy’s mouth.'